serenity-is/docs/services/list_request_handler.md

 }
 ```

-OnViewSubmit is a good place to set these parameter:
+OnViewSubmit is a good place to set this parameter:

 ```cs
 protected override bool OnViewSubmit()